e280/authlocal/readme.md

     ```
     - This provides a nice little status/button ui for users to login or logout

-### Sophisticated Installation for App Devs
+### 🧐 Sophisticated Installation for App Devs

-*Choose this installation method if you're familiar with npm, package.json, and typescript.*
+*Choose this installation method if you're familiar with npm, package.json, typescript – stuff like that.*

 1. **Install the npm package**
     ```sh